mysrejourney/mkdocs/docs/css/cascade-priority.md

 </body>
 </html>
 ```
-In the above example, there are 2 rules applied in list # 1 component.
-Out of these 2 rules, class takes high priority.
-Hence, it is displaying in blue color.
+In the above example, there are two rules applied in the list # 1 component.
+Out of these two rules, class takes high priority.
+Hence, it is displayed in blue color.

 ![specificity_class](../assets/specificity_class.jpg)

+**4. Importance**

-`4.
-Importance`: When `important` keyword mentioned in the property, this takes the highest priority compared to all other cases.
+When `important` keyword mentioned in the property, this takes the highest priority compared to all other cases.

 ```css
 li[draggable] {